jamestomasino/blog.tomasino.org/content/post/silence.md

 silence is upon you.

 That second day, the silence was a part of me.
-The stranger that had oppresessed my speech yesterday had settled into me in the night.
-When the third day came, and the bell rang again signalling the end of the silence, it was a long breath before anyone bothered to speak up.
-When the words came out, they were quiet, like they didn't want to break that tenative thread that held each of us in that place.
+The stranger that had oppressed my speech yesterday had settled into me in the night.
+When the third day came, and the bell rang again signaling the end of the silence, it was a long breath before anyone bothered to speak up.
+When the words came out, they were quiet, like they didn't want to break that tentative thread that held each of us in that place.
 We could feel ourselves suspended by a thread.

 On the drive home, I left the radio turned off.
-I took long winding roads and several purposful wrong turns.
+I took long winding roads and several purposeful wrong turns.
 I was scared that silence would be gone the instant I was back in my old world again.

 This summer, I'll be taking a week-long retreat instead of the short weekend one.
-Instead of lectures every few hours, this retreat is individually guided, meaning I'll meet with my spritual director once a day and spend the rest of the time in silent meditation.
+Instead of lectures every few hours, this retreat is individually guided, meaning I'll meet with my spiritual director once a day and spend the rest of the time in silent meditation.
 My fear this time is not that I wont want to leave, but that I wont be able to.